 - Slice the bread into bite sized chunks leaving the crust on.
 Place on a baking sheet, you may need to use two, and bake for 15 minutes at 350 degrees Fahrenheit.
 Shake the baking sheet and place back in the oven for 10 minutes.

 For the stuffing

 - While the bread bakes add 2 tbsp. of butter to a large pan over medium.
-Once melted add garlic, onion and mushrooms.
+Once melted add garlic, onion, celery and mushrooms.
 Cook on medium high stirring often for approximate 15-20 minutes until the mixture is golden brown.

 - Add 1/3 cup chicken stock to the mushrooms mixture and scrape up all the browned bits from the bottom of the pan using a wooden spoon.